Silverfox Mill - Part I

 In true Jixdenite fashion what Urslav knows is a complex function of what others know, what he wants others to know, and what he wants others to think he knows.
 As information is not free he will seldom say anything beyond stating the current events, but the manner in which he says things reveal he has more insight.

-- The prostitutes are referred to as being “eaten”
+- The prostitutes are referred to as being 'eaten' or 'gnawed' rather than murdered.

 - Why children would pick apples is beyond him.
 They prefer sweets, after all.